waynodiablo/Oystercard/further_javascript/angularjs.md

 PhantomJS 1.9.8 (Mac OS X) factory: Search responds to query FAILED
   Error: [$injector:unpr] Unknown provider: SearchProvider <- Search
 ```
 So, our tests are now driving us to create a new service called Search.
+Make a file ``` js/searchFactory.js ``` and add the following code.

 ``` javascript
 githubUserSearch.factory('Search', ['$http', function($http) {